bluegenes/bluegenes.github.io/_posts/2020-04-20-Using-Snakemake_Profiles.md

+---
+layout: post
-# Using snakemake `--profile` for default settings
+title: Using snakemake `--profile` for default settings and cluster execution
+modified: 2020-04-20
+---

 There are a number of parameters I always want to run for snakemake, and writing them on the command line every time can be tedious.
 For example, I nearly always want snakemake to "keep going" (`--keep-going`) with independent jobs, even if a single one fails.
 I nearly always use dedicated conda environments for each rule, so I'd like `--use-conda` to be the default execution.